Kushagra3355/Daily-News-Agent-version-1/README.md

 # Daily News Agent

-An intelligent news aggregation and summarization system powered by LangChain and OpenAI.
+An intelligent news aggregation and summarization system powered by OpenAI.
 This project fetches technology news from NewsData.io API and generates AI-powered summaries for each article.

 ## Features

 - **News Fetching**: Automatically fetches the latest technology news from NewsData.io API
 - **Data Preprocessing**: Cleans and structures raw API responses for processing
-- **AI-Powered Summarization**: Uses OpenAI's language models via LangChain to generate concise 3-4 line summaries
+- **AI-Powered Summarization**: Uses OpenAI's language models to generate concise 3-4 line summaries
 - **Structured Output**: Saves both raw news data and summaries in JSON format
 - **Individual Article Processing**: Summarizes each news article separately with metadata